 As a graduate of this Master's and this specialisation, you have acquired specific, scientific knowledge and skills and values, which you can put to good use in your future job.

-Is this specialisation not exactly what you’re looking for?
+Is this specialisation not exactly what you are looking for?
 Maybe one of the other specialisations suits you better.
-It is also possible – and welcomed – to make bridges between specialisations, by adding a second specialisation (within or outside of the IEM-programme).
+It is also possible – and welcomed – to make bridges between specialisations, by adding a second specialisation (within or outside of the Master's in Industrial Engineering & Management).

-Not sure if Industrial Engineering & Management might be the right choice for you?
+Not sure if the Master's in Industrial Engineering & Management is the right choice for you?
 Find out more about these other Master’s: